Landing Page Trends To Get Your Inspo Running In 2023

 Social badges serve as social proof.
 And social proof is important.
 Just as important as clearly showcasing your offer, if I’m honest.

-By the way, this is one of my favorite landing pages on the interwebs.
+By the way, this is one of the best landing pages on the interwebs.

 Let me simplify this for you.
 Let’s say that you, as a kid, admired Mel C of the Spice Girls.
 She was the “Sporty Spice”, the athletic one, the one that always dressed in sweats-or “tracksuits” as the Brits call them.